steelwheels/JSTools/Document/jsadb-man.md

 ````

 # Description
+The AddressBook data base operates [Contact Object](https://github.com/steelwheels/Canary/blob/master/Document/contact-object.md).
+The *jsadb* command read, write and update the database.

-The *jsadb* command has sub commands to decide the operation.
+The command has sub commands to decide the operation.
 Following sub commands are supported:

 |Command  |Description                      |